elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/install-ingress.md

 ---
 title: "Install and upgrade ingress-nginx"
-description: "A guide showing you how to install and upgrade ingress-nginx"
+description: "A guide showing you how to install, upgrade and remove ingress-nginx."
 weight: 5
 alwaysopen: true
 ---
+Starting at Kubernetes version v1.26, our default configured clusters are delivered without ingress.

-This guide will assist you get a working up to date ingress controller.
-This is expected as clusters created after 1.26 are delivered without ingress.
+This guide will assist you get a working up to date ingress controller and provide instructions for how to upgrade and delete it.
+Running your own is useful if you want to have full control.

-We will base this guide on ingress-nginx [that can be found here](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx).
+The guide is based on on ingress-nginx Helm chart, [found here](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx).

-## Prerequisites
+### Prerequisites

 1. Setup helm repo